The Christopher Hedley Memorial Award for significant contribution to herbal medicine

-We are thrilled that the 2021 Award is sponsored by Avicenna, who are generously offering the winner an extensive collection of Avicenna products.
+We are thrilled that the 2021 Award was sponsored by Avicenna, who generously offered the winner an extensive collection of Avicenna products.
 Christopher's family felt that he would have welcomed the support of a manufacturer who demonstrated 'the craft of making herbal medicines'.

 The award recognises an individual herbalist who has made a significant contribution to herbal medicine.
 Examples of this contribution might be through practice, education, community work, research, or environmental work.
 Any herbalist, whether practising or retired, anywhere in the world can be nominated to receive the award.

 Nominations are not restricted to members of any particular professional association.
 Nominations can be made by any person.